Im-Rises/Wolfii/README.md

 ## Description

 Android music player made with Android Studio.
-Wolfii is music player for Android that alow you to:
+Wolfii is a music player for Android that allows you to:
-- listen music
+- listen music and the basics controls
+- list all the musics by album
 - create playlists
 - search music by author/album/name in your files
 - manage the application with the notification

 ## Images
 <table>
   <tbody><tr>
     <td>Pulsar</td>